 - Be at least 18 years of age, unless a dual-enrolled high school senior and 17 years old.
 A qualified high school student may be eligible if he/she has met all academic requirements for graduation.
 Dual-enrolled applicant must be 18 years old prior to beginning of the Emergency Medical Technician course. - Have earned a high school diploma or its equivalent. - Current Professional CPR card. - Be of good moral character. - Possess a valid Florida driver's license.
 Note: Applicant must be a resident of Florida for at least one year to pay in-state tuition rate. - Meet the minimum levels of the EMT entrance exam.
 The TEAS will be administered in April and May prior to the August EMT program and in October and November prior to the February EMT program.
 Applicants will be notified of the results.
-Only applicants who meet the required scores will received a program application.
+Only applicants who meet the required scores will receive a program application.
 Three retests are allowed within six months.
 The test is given at Lake Technical College's (LTC) main campus in Eustis.
-Call LTC (352.589.2250) for information about the testing fee and schedule. - Submit to a fingerprint background check. - Submit to a drug screening.
+Call LTC (352.589.2250) for information about the testing fee and schedule.
+As of July 1, 2023 LTC will not assign any point value to the Science section of the TEAS for individuals testing for the purpose of applying to the EMT (ATD) or Firefighter/Emergency Medical Technician Combined programs. - Submit to a fingerprint background check. - Submit to a drug screening.
 Additional drug screenings may be required during the program if suspicion warrants.
 If at any time the student's drug test is positive and has not been medically approved, the student will be withdrawn from the program.
 NOTE: Students are responsible for payment of all fees related to drug screening. - Have passed a physical examination by a licensed Florida physician, physician assistant, or nurse practitioner within six months of the starting date of the program. - Submit a driver's license history with the application packet.
 This must be an official certified record from a Courthouse.
 An applicant with excessive points or license suspended within the last three years will disqualified. - Complete LTC's online school application.